Daily High to Daily Low: Is It Safe to Buy Qurate Retail Inc. (QRTEA)?

-Qurate Retail Inc. (NASDAQ:QRTEA) went up by 4.89% from its latest closing price compared to the recent 1-year high of $12.78.
-The company’s stock price has collected -4.46% of loss in the last five trading sessions.
+Qurate Retail Inc. (NASDAQ:QRTEA) went up by 0.62% from its latest closing price compared to the recent 1-year high of $12.78.
+The company’s stock price has collected 2.98% of gains in the last five trading sessions.

 Is It Worth Investing in Qurate Retail Inc. (NASDAQ :QRTEA) Right Now?